-Anyway, this site isn't about trying to replace one term with another, but rather an attempt to succinctly document the early history and evolution of the genre, using a definition which is rooted first and foremost in game structure and mechanics that took shape back in the 80s.
+Anyway, this site isn't about trying to replace one term with another, but rather an attempt to succinctly document the early history and evolution of the genre, using a definition which is rooted first and foremost in game structure and mechanics that took shape back in the '80s.
+Think of it as a quick reference guide to older games in the genre.
 It is also something to help me focus on playing more of the kinds of games that I've always wanted to play.
 Below is a list of key features that I think almost everyone would agree with, along with a list of optional ones that I and others have picked up on, but which are more subtle, seem limited to fewer games and/or evolved later on in the genre's lifespan.

-Defining features of Platform Adventure (aka Sidescrolling Action Adventure, Arcade Adventure, Metroidvania or Open World Platformer) games:
+Defining features of Platform Adventure (aka Sidescrolling Action Adventure or Metroidvania) games:

 Optional but often associated with the genre:

 Ok that became a lot longer than I thought it would, but it's good to have these thoughts collected in one place.
+Just one last thing: In listing various features from these games that relate to the genre, some unique aspects are spoiled so if you want to go in blind, use the list format page and check video playthroughs or reviews instead.
 Now that we have that out of the way, please enjoy the rest of the site!